6 Ways to Help Someone Who Doesn’t Believe They Have Dementia

 And depending on their level of self-awareness, other people might only be partially aware that there’s something wrong.

-The unawareness of cognitive impairment can be related to memory, general thinking skills, emotions, or physical abilities.
+Unawareness of cognitive impairment can affect memory, general thinking skills, emotions, or physical abilities.

-They might have occasional difficulty with language skills, like finding words, but they can explain away these situations with excuses about forgetfulness or fatigue.
+They might have occasional difficulty with language, such as finding words, but they can explain it away with excuses like forgetfulness or fatigue.

 And even if they forget to bathe, miss appointments, or burn food on the stove, they’re still likely to insist that they don’t need help.